Albert0i/mysql-vs-redis/README.md

 #### Prologue
-Time, as a ambiguous concept, is hard to fathom accurately.
+Time, as an ambiguous concept, is hard to fathom accurately.
 We can surely say that *sixty years is too short* and at the same time *60 seconds is too long* without any contradictions.
 Ever since I started learning Redis, I was told that it is very fast....
 But how fast it when comparing with MySQL, for example?

 #### I. System setup